-I am a Masters student in Horticulture and Agronomy studying plant breeding and genetics.
-My research work in Dr. E. Charles Brummer's lab involves assessing the potential application of genetic fingerprinting to alfalfa varieties, as well as the evaluation of new germplasm for introgression into a developing UC Davis alfalfa breeding program.
-I completed my B.S. in Agronomy with an emphasis on plant breeding at Iowa State University, finding an interest in plant breeding and bioinformatics.
+Scott Newell is a Masters student in Horticulture and Agronomy studying plant breeding and genetics.
+His research work in Dr. E. Charles Brummer's lab involves assessing the potential application of genetic fingerprinting to alfalfa varieties, as well as the evaluation of new germplasm for introgression into a developing UC Davis alfalfa breeding program.
+Scott completed his B.S. in Agronomy with an emphasis on plant breeding at Iowa State University and found an interest in plant breeding and bioinformatics.

 Dominique Pincot is a first-year PhD student in Horticulture and Agronomy studying plant breeding and genetics.
 She received a BS in Biology from Tufts University in Medford, Massachusetts, and a MS degree in Horticulture and Agronomy from the University of California, Davis.
 Her research with Dr. Steven Knapp's lab focuses on characterizing resistance to Fusarium wilt and Verticillium wilt in cultivated strawberry (Fragaria x ananassa.)

 Asher Hudson is a Population Biology PhD student in Jeff Ross-Ibarra's lab.
 He studies local adaptation and stress resistance in maize and its wild ancestor teosinte using experimental and population genetic methods.
 He previously received a B.A. in Biology at the University of Chicago.